 Moreover, incomes are volatile.
 So, it is difficult to accurately assess the level of income that’s precisely available to meet debt servicing requirements at any given point in time.

 At the household level, this means savings that are easily accessible, such as cash and cash-like securities.
-For corporations, this means having adequate liquidity to continue operations.
+For corporations, this means having adequate liquidity to continue operations and avoiding over-leveraging.
 For countries, this is means having sources of strategic reserves to deal with shocks or prospective shortfalls in important goods – e.g., foreign exchange reserves, appropriate commodity reserves (oil, gas, and petroleum being the major ones).
+At the sovereign level, having a reserve currency is especially important as you can create more to fill in the gaps in income and credit.

 Debt growth often runs above income when people extrapolate the past and expect the future to be very similar to the environment they’re familiar with.

-To avoid this problem, debtors, creditors, investors, and policymakers need to ascertain what kind of return they’re likely to get by understanding the project or investment and the cause and effect relationships driving its value and futures returns, which is the subject of the following section.
+To avoid this problem, debtors, creditors, investors, and policymakers need to ascertain what kind of return they’re likely to get by understanding the project or investment and the cause and effect relationships driving its value and futures returns.
+This ties in with the financial markets and is the subject of the next equilibrium point.

 3. Cash must yield below bonds, which must yield below equities and by the appropriate risk premiums